Trump hosts Abe with North Korea, trade on the agenda - Journal du Cameroun

 “It is a well-rehearsed habit of Trump’s to ramp up the rhetoric on trade when he’s in a political pinch, to fire up his base,” said Solis.

-Trump has announced billions worth of tariffs on Chinese imports, hit out at what he called European Union protectionism and warned he may walk away from a longstanding trade deal with Mexico and Canada.
+Trump has announced tariffs on billions of dollars worth of Chinese imports, hit out at what he called European Union protectionism and warned he may walk away from a longstanding trade deal with Mexico and Canada.

 “Our country has been taken advantage of for many, many years,” he said at an event in Florida on Monday.
 “They’re being renegotiated.
 We’re straightening them out.”